-The CA will be governed by the laws of Canada and applicable provincial law concerning the enforceability, construction, interpretation and validity of this Certificate Policy.
+The laws of Canada and applicable provincial law concerning the enforceability, construction, interpretation and validity of this Certificate Policy will govern the CA.

-The Government of Canada reserves the right not to enter into a cross certification agreement with an external Certification Authority.
+The Government of Canada reserves the right not to enter into a cross-certification agreement with an external Certification Authority.